semantic-systems/text-to-SHACL/README.md

 ### Evaluating an Experiment

-To evaluate an experiment and compute performance metrics, run the following command from the root-directory:
+To compute the performance metrics specified above for a given experiment run, run the following command from the root-directory:
 ```bash
 python Pipeline/Evaluation/RunEvaluation.py --experiment <experiment>
 ```